Arm yourself with the knowledge to stay safe online.

 All the safeguards in the world won’t help you if you give out personal information.
 Never provide any personal information such as Social Security number, Account number, Usernames or Passwords over the phone or the Internet if you did not initiate the contact.

 Be aware of suspicious emails asking for your personal information.
-Unless you initiate the contact with us or we are completing an application for you, First Bank of the Lake will NOT request your personal information (account number, social security number or mother’s maiden name) through email, U.S. mail or by phone
+Unless you initiate contact with us, are opening an account or completing an application, First Bank of the Lake will NOT request your personal information (account number, social security number or mother’s maiden name) through email, U.S. mail or by phone.
+Please know that we encourage you to question the interaction and abruptly end any communication if you don't feel it's legitimate.

 We will not send you an email requesting that you click on a hyperlink to enter your login credentials or personal information.
 If you receive this type of email, please forward it to firstname.lastname@example.org.